saikojosh/Trawler-Std/README.md

 However, if you want to see your application's stdout and stderr in the console you can set the `console.stdout` and `console.stderr` config properties to true in `package.json`, or use the `--stdout`, `--stderr` or `--stdall` CLI arguments.

+### Watching For Source Changes
+When watching for source file changes Trawler will watch all files and directories by default, except for the following:

+* All file and directory names that begin with a dot e.g. `.gitignore`, `.sass-cache/` etc.
+* The `node_modules` directory.
+* The `bower_components` directory.

 ### Notification Error Codes
 When Trawler notifies you it sends a notification error code to let you know what's happening: